Muhammad Abdullaev: Olympic results

 1995 Asian Championships Silver medallist in Tashkent, Uzbekistan as a Lightweight.

 1997 Asian Championships Gold medallist in Kuala Lumpur, Malaysia as a Lightweight.

 1998 World Cup Gold medallist in Chongqing, China as a Light Welterweight.

 1998 Asian Games Gold medallist in Bangkok, Thailand as a Light Welterweight.

 1999 Asian Championships Gold medallist in Tashkent, Uzbekistan as a Light Welterweight.

 Professional career

-Abdullaev turned professional in 2001 and has had limited success.
+Abdullaev turned professional in 2001 and had limited success.
 Although he won his first 11 bouts, including a victory over former IBF Lightweight Title holder Philip Holiday, he was KO'd in 2003 by Emmanuel Clottey, although he was winning the fight at the time, and it appeared that he was counted out only because he didn't understand the referee's count (which was in English).
 He has since lost to Miguel Cotto and Andreas Kotelnik.